benjaminchait/at-work/how-to-benjamin.md

 Hi there, I’m Benjamin.
 This is a working ‘readme’ on how I operate, and what you can expect from me.

-Like me, it’s a living, breathing document—and always subject to change :)
+This is a living, breathing document—and like me, always subject to change :)

 ## Intro